ProjectMilestonegroupL/MilestoneProject/README.md

 ## Installation

-No other packages than those used in introML course exercices are necessary.
+No other packages than those used in introML course exercices are necessary except Keras

+If you want more informations about Keras : https://keras.io/about/

 ---